 1. Our nation’s health security is influenced by many factors.

-2. Responsibility for our nation’s health security is shared among the whole community, including all sectors and jurisdictions that work together to prepare for, respond to, and recover from health security threats.
+2. Responsibility for our nation’s health security is shared across public and private sectors and includes all who work together to prepare for, respond to, and recover from health security threats.

-– The NHSPI structure emphasizes the shared responsibility and interdependencies of individuals, organizations, and sectors.
+The Index structure emphasizes the shared responsibility and interdependencies of individuals, organizations, and sectors.

-– The NHSPI looks at the health security of the nation by collectively measuring the preparedness of states.
+The Index measures the health security of the nation by collectively measuring the health security levels of states.
 State-level data are the most consistently available across the nation, and, in some cases, represent a composite of local-level data.

-3. The NHSPI is a “preparedness” Index and uses the broad definition of preparedness outlined in Presidential Policy Directive 8 (PPD-8).
+3. The Index measures health security as a preparedness activity and incorporates the broad definition of preparedness outlined in Presidential Policy Directive 8 (PPD-8).

-– Measures reflect activities across the full preparedness planning cycle: prevent, protect, mitigate, respond, and recover.
+Measures reflect activities across the full preparedness planning cycle: prevent, protect, mitigate, respond, and recover.

 The Index consists of pre-event preparedness measures including structures, processes, and outcomes.

-4. The NHSPI incorporates the concepts of disaster risk reduction and primary prevention as fundamental to advancing and sustaining health security preparedness.
+4. The Index incorporates the concepts of disaster risk reduction and primary prevention as fundamental to advancing and sustaining health security.

-– In addition to response and recovery capabilities, the NHSPI reflects activities aimed at reducing exposure to risks and vulnerability to the health consequences of disaster.
+In addition to response and recovery capabilities, the Index reflects activities aimed at reducing exposure to risks and minimizing vulnerability to the health consequences of disasters.

-– The NHSPI reflects the fact that strong response systems are built upon and influenced by the strength of everyday systems.
+The Index illustrates how strong response systems are built upon and influenced by the strength of everyday systems.